Cray-HPE/docs-csm/operations/CSM_product_management/Manage_a_Configuration_with_CFS.md

    1. Analytics (optional)
    1. customer (optional)

-   A product can have multiple layers using one commit ID and reference different playbooks from that repository in VCS, such as the sma-base-config and sma-ldms-ncn layers for SMA.
+   A product may have multiple layers using one commit ID and reference different playbooks from that repository in VCS, such as the sma-base-config and sma-ldms-ncn layers for SMA.

    Obtain the git commit ID and cloneUrl for the appropriate branch or branches using